andybega/icews/README.md

 ### Use a SQLite database that keeps in sync with Dataverse

 To setup and populate a database with the current version on Dataverse, use this command:

 ``` r
 # assumes setup_icews with use_db = TRUE has already been called
 update_icews(dryrun = FALSE)
 ```

 This will download any data files needed from Dataverse, and create and populate a SQLite database with them.
-The events will be in a table called "events".
+The events will be in a table called “events”.
 To connect, use `connect()`; this returns a RSQLite database connection.
 From then on, it can be used like this:

 ``` r
 library("DBI")